Does COVID-19 pose a risk for rural areas?

-As the pandemic progressed we have noticed an increase in the number of COVID-19 cases occurring in rural areas.
+As the pandemic progressed, we noticed an increase in the number of COVID-19 cases occurring in rural areas.
 The spread of cases from urban to rural areas can occur quite rapidly, particularly as lockdown conditions are imposed or lifted.
 For example, in India, the lockdown measures resulted in many people in urban areas suddenly returning to their home villages for a variety of socio-economic reasons, such as loss of employment opportunities, closure of schools and universities, and to provide social support for their families.
-A second wave of migration from Indian cities to rural areas is now underway as lockdown restrictions are lifted.
+A second wave of migration from Indian cities to rural areas also occurred as lockdown restrictions were lifted.
 Travel between urban and rural areas on crowded transport can also increase the risk of exposure.

 Below we highlight some factors which may affect the management of COVID-19 in rural areas:

-Reduced health care access - People in rural areas may have to travel further to access healthcare and are less likely to have access to acute hospital care or specialised health care staff.
+Reduced health care access – People in rural areas may have to travel further to access healthcare and are less likely to have access to acute hospital care or specialised health care staff.
 The lack of access to healthcare may result in those people who are ill with COVID-19 being cared for at home.
-Healthcare facilities in rural areas are also more likely to lack access to adequate personal protective equipment (PPE) and water (an estimated 1 in 4 health facilities lack basic water services) which would make it difficult for health workers to practice proper and frequent handwashing as recommended to maintain effective infection prevention control (IPC) and curb the spread of the virus.
+Healthcare facilities in rural areas are also more likely to lack access to adequate personal protective equipment (PPE) and water (as of 2021, 1 in 3 health facilities lack access to water and soap) which would make it difficult for health workers to practice proper and frequent handwashing, as recommended to maintain effective infection prevention control (IPC) and curb the spread of the virus.
 In health care settings where water is scarce, the increasing demand for water may result in water being reused, which can increase the cross-transmission of COVID-19 and other hospital-associated infections.

-Access to COVID-19 testing - Limited access to health care may compound limited access to COVID-19 testing.
-In high-income countries, rural areas have struggled to expand COVID-19 testing at the scale and speed which is necessary.
-This may be more pronounced in low- and middle-income countries where rural areas already have limited access to health services and where remote regions are harder to reach.
-This may mean that initial cases in rural areas go undetected, leading to further transmission and causing the overall burden of COVID-19 in rural areas to be underestimated.
-This situation may make detecting and managing COVID-19 cases in rural areas more challenging.
-In many countries there have been efforts to improve testing capacity and processing times.
-This has included decentralisation testing facilities and pool testing of multiple samples.
+Access to COVID-19 testing – Limited access to health care may compound limited access to COVID-19 testing.
+In high-income countries, rural areas struggled to expand COVID-19 testing at the necessary scale and speed.
+This has been more pronounced in low- and middle-income countries (LMICs), where rural areas already have limited access to health services and where remote regions are harder to reach.
+This means that initial cases in rural areas go undetected, leading to further transmission and causing the overall burden of COVID-19 in rural areas to be underestimated.
+This situation has made detecting and managing COVID-19 cases in rural areas more challenging.
+In many countries, there have been efforts to improve testing capacity and processing times.
+This has included decentralisation of testing facilities and pool testing of multiple samples.

-Modes of socialising and communicating - In rural areas, large gatherings such as religious events, funeral events, celebrations, market days, or gatherings at workplaces and schools are still key parts of community life and may be more common than other forms of social connection and communication (e.g. the use of mobile phones to communicate).
-This may facilitate transmission in ways that are different to transmission patterns in urban areas.
-In many countries, governments have imposed restrictions on gatherings but these may be harder to enforce in rural areas.
+Modes of socialising and communicating – In rural areas, large gatherings such as religious events, funeral events, celebrations, market days, or gatherings at workplaces and schools are still key parts of community life and may be more common than other forms of social connection and communication (e.g. the use of mobile phones to communicate).
+During outbreaks, this may facilitate transmission in ways that are different to transmission patterns in urban areas.
+In many countries, governments have imposed restrictions on gatherings during outbreaks, but these may be harder to enforce in rural areas.

-Vulnerability to secondary impacts - Rural populations are particularly vulnerable to the secondary impacts of COVID-19 because of existing inequalities between urban and rural regions.
-For example, people in rural areas are commonly less wealthy than in urban areas and people in rural areas are more likely to be employed within the informal sector or as seasonal agricultural workers.
-The combination of these factors means that families in rural areas may be particularly vulnerable to the economic impacts of COVID-19.
-For example, families may face food security challenges due to direct loss of income or a reduction in remittances coming from family members in other regions.
-Rural areas may be more vulnerable to food shortages due to travel restrictions and the impact of COVID-19 on supply chains.
-Rural areas may also experience shortage in the supplies of other key items such as soap, sanitizer, masks, chlorine and gloves.
+Vulnerability to secondary impacts – Rural populations might be more vulnerable to exclusion and discrimination due to existing inequalities between urban and rural regions, exacerbating the secondary impacts of COVID-19.
+For example, people in rural areas are typically less wealthy than in urban areas and people in rural areas are more likely to be employed within the informal sector, or as seasonal agricultural workers.
+The combination of these factors means that families in rural areas may be disproportionately affected by the economic impacts of COVID-19.
+For example, families may face food security challenges, due to direct loss of income or a reduction in remittances coming from family members in other regions.
+Rural areas may have a higher risk of food shortages, due to travel restrictions and the impact of COVID-19 on supply chains.
+Rural areas may also experience shortages in the supplies of other key items such as soap, sanitizer, masks, chlorine and gloves.